-When it comes to tourist hotspots in the Republic of Macedonia, it’s hard to go past the majestic Lake Ohrid.
+When it comes to tourist hotspots in North Macedonia, it’s hard to go past the majestic Lake Ohrid.
 This vast lake lies in the southwestern corner of the country on the border with Albania.
-As a landlocked country, Lake Ohrid is the closest Macedonia comes to having a seaside.
-It’s for this reason that Ohrid has become popular as a summer resort destination, favoured by local Macedonians and other regional/European holidaymakers.
+As a landlocked country, Lake Ohrid is the closest North Macedonia comes to having a seaside.
+It’s for this reason that Ohrid has become popular as a summer resort destination, favoured by local North Macedonians and other regional/European holidaymakers.
 I ended up spending 6 days here and thoroughly enjoyed its relaxing atmosphere and natural beauty.

 On the shores of Lake Ohrid, the main settlement is the small city by the same name.
 Aside from providing tourists with somewhere to stay by the water, Ohrid happens to be a fascinating destination in its own right.
 The city has some fascinating historic pedigree earning it a place on UNESCO’s World Heritage List in 1980.
 Additionally, for those looking to see more of the region, Ohrid makes a great base for day trips to other lakeside spots.
-So, here are 9 activities and places to go to make the most of your time in the “Jewel of Macedonia“.
+So, here are 9 activities and places to go to make the most of your time in the “Jewel of North Macedonia“.

 1. Stroll through Ohrid Bazaar